• Skip to primary navigation

 Notes

-- I recommend measuring everything in grams as it is the most precise way to get consisten results.
-If you don't have a scale, I've given the approximate cups of flour you'll need.
+• I recommend measuring everything in grams as it is the most precise way to get consistent results.
+If you don't have a scale, I've given the approximate cups of flour you'll need - just be sure to use the 'scoop and level' method.

-- I've used frozen spinach for this recipe but you can use sautéed or blanched fresh spinach.
+• I've used frozen spinach that I've blanched from frozen for 3 minutes for this recipe but you can use sautéed or blanched fresh spinach.

-- If the pasta dough seems too dry, add 1 to 2 teaspoons or more of the reserved spinach water as needed and if it seems too wet, add a little more flour until it no longer sticks to your hands.
+• If the pasta dough seems too dry, add 1 to 2 teaspoons of reserved spinach water as needed until desired consistency is reached.
+If pasta looks/feels too wet, add more flour 1 tablespoon at a time until it no longer sticks to your hands.

-- Cook homemade fresh pasta in a good amount of water.
-I typically cook store-bought pasta in small amounts of water because it really doesn't need that much water to cook properly.
+• Cook homemade fresh pasta in plenty of water.
+I typically cook store-bought pasta in small amounts of water because it truly doesn't need that much water to cook properly.
 But when I cook pasta fresca or freshly made pasta, I use more water so the fresh noodles have room to cook without sticking together.
 If you have thoroughly dried homemade pasta first before cooking, you can use less water.

 Nutrition